The Complete Guide to Toughened Glass: Strength, Safety & Standards

 Feature Toughened Glass Laminated Glass

-Break Pattern Shatters entirely into small, safe granules, falling out of the frame.
+Break Pattern Shatters entirely into small, safe granules, falling completely out of the frame.
 Cracks heavily but holds together (sticks to the plastic interlayer, staying in the frame).

 🏡 Keeping Hampshire Homes Compliant

-Operating across a wide 60km radius covering Andover, Winchester, Basingstoke, Salisbury, and Newbury, KJM Group regularly encounters older properties that still feature highly dangerous standard glass in critical low-level locations.
+Operating across Andover, Winchester, Basingstoke, Salisbury, and Newbury, KJM Group regularly encounters older properties that still feature highly dangerous standard glass in critical low-level locations.
+When you order from KJM, we automatically specify toughened safety glass in all legally required locations as standard, ensuring your installation passes Building Control without a hitch.

-6. How to Identify Toughened Glass
+5. How to Identify Toughened Glass (Kitemarks)

 How do you know if the glass in your existing doors or low windows is actually safe?
 You must look for the Kitemark.